 School Closings & Other Emergencies

-In the event the school must close because of inclement weather or emergency, the school will notify you by automated telephone calls, text message, and email from Blackboard Connect and by notice to TV and radio stations.
-Tune in radio 740 AM and local TV affiliates for ABC (KTRK), CBS (KHOU), NBC (KPRC), and Fox (KRIV).
+In the event the school must close because of inclement weather or emergency, the school will notify you by automated telephone calls, text message, and email from Blackboard Connect and by notice to TV.
+Tune in to local TV affiliates for ABC (KTRK), CBS (KHOU), NBC (KPRC), and Fox (KRIV).

 Fire Alarm Procedures